x22247734/Drug-Deaths-and-Patient-Survival-Analysis/README.md

 export PATH=$SPARK_HOME/bin:$PATH
 Replace /path/to/spark with the actual path where Spark is installed.

-Step 5: Start a Jupyter Notebook (Optional)
+Step 5: Start a Jupyter Notebook
-If you want to use Jupyter Notebook for interactive development, start it by running:
+We will use Jupyter Notebook to set up PySpark and execute the code.
+Start it by running:

 bash
 Copy code